Nick Maton Player Props: Tigers vs. Red Sox

-Nick Maton -- 0-for-1 in his most recent game -- will be in action for the Detroit Tigers versus the Boston Red Sox, with Tanner Houck on the mound, on April 8 at 4:10 PM ET.
+The Detroit Tigers and Nick Maton, who went 1-for-3 with a double and an RBI last time in action, battle Kutter Crawford and the Boston Red Sox at Comerica Park, Sunday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Red Sox.
+He had a one-hit performance in his last game (1-for-3) against the Red Sox.

 Nick Maton Game Info & Props vs. the Red Sox